API & Access

 Accessing API credentials

-Section titled “Accessing API credentials”- Click Additional Settings in the main sidebar
+Section titled “Accessing API credentials”- Open Settings from the main navigation

 Creating a new credential